Rydgel/phollow/_posts/2012-11-06-building-installing-testing-golang.markdown

 Hello, world!
 {% endhighlight %}

 Yeah, it’s working.
 It may be a good idea to put this bin directory on our system PATH: `export PATH=$HOME/golang/bin:$PATH`.
-This way we just have to type `hello` to run or program.
+This way we just have to type `hello` to run our program.

 ### Creating a package